 Its constitution is similar to that of a direct current series motor, although with some modifications:

-- Lower number of turns in the inductor in order not to magnetically saturate…
+It has a lower number of turns in the inductor to not magnetically saturate…

 The actual operating conditions of diesel engines differ markedly from those that are represented in the ideal Otto and Diesel cycles.
 For diesel engines, the combustion process transformational approaches a constant pressure only in case of unusually large motors and slow.